The Most Durable Automatic Watches

 EXPLORE MORE

-I reviewed the Orient Triton in great detail here, so I will just highlight some of the reasons this guy is such a rugged watch.
+Since I reviewed the Orient Triton in great detail already, I will just highlight some of the reasons this guy is such a rugged watch.
 The Triton is built with an oversized case that is designed to protect the movement.
 After owning this watch for almost three years, I can attest to its hard-use abilities.
-I do not baby it and you can often find it on my watch working around the house, throwing axes, and during other jarring movements.
+I do not baby it, and you can often find it on my watch while working around the house, throwing axes, and during other jarring movements.
 It has held up well, seems to keep even better time than when new, and takes all the bumps and scratches in style.

 With all the recent Seiko Marine master releases, the Triton seems even more of a good deal than just a few months ago.
 In addition to the Triton, Orient released a non-power meter version with the same movement and with sapphire crystal.
 I recently grabbed one from a Amazon Deal of the Day.
 It’s solid and robust.
 If you don’t like the power meter, then pick up a Orient Neptune.